kaxil/airflowctl/README.md

 With `airflowctl`, you can easily set up and manage your Airflow projects, install specific versions of Apache Airflow, and manage virtual environments.

+The main goal of `airflowctl` is for first-time Airflow users to install and setup Airflow using a single command and for existing Airflow users to manage multiple Airflow projects with different Airflow versions on the same machine.

 ## Features

 - **Project Initialization with Connections & Variables:** Initialize a new Airflow project with customizable project name, Apache Airflow